ebd622/splunk/core_certified_power_user/calculate-between-fields/README.md

-# Transforming Data
+# Calculate Co-Occurrence Between Fields
 (14. Module 9A)
 ### Topics
-* Use the chart, timechart, top, rare, and stats commands to transform events into data tables
+* Understand transactions
+* Explore the transaction command

 ### Use the chart, timechart, top, rare, and stats commands to transform events into data tables
 `Transforming command` is a type of search command that orders the results into a data table.